 The First Steps 4K program is educational in nature, providing at least 6.5 hours of instructional time, five days a week, and at least 180 days per year.
-These minimums may be exceeded depending on the Service Option chosen for 2023 - 2024.
-(See Section 1.25).
-All participants are expected to attend regularly and for the full instructional day as determined by the program option selected.
+These minimums may be exceeded depending on the Service Option chosen for 2024 - 2025.
+(See Section 1.
+2 (A).
+All First Steps 4K funded students are expected to attend regularly and for the full instructional day as determined by the program option selected.
 Attendance requirements must be explained to parent(s)/guardian(s) during the enrollment process.

-Classroom attendance shall be recorded daily, maintained on site (within the 4K classroom), and submitted daily on ChildPlus.
+Classroom attendance shall be recorded daily, maintained on site (within the First Steps 4K classroom), and submitted daily in ChildPlus.
 Written absence excuses should be submitted following each absence and maintained on site.
 Children are allowed a maximum of ten unexcused (10) absences per 180-day school year.